Friday, 25 September 2015

 Cons: Employees have no control over how the money is invested in most cases.

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA Compass does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.

 Thinking about future college plans for your children?
 A 529 plan is a smart way to save.

-  As you come closer to retirement, you'll need to allocate your investments correctly.
+As you near retirement, you may need to adjust your allocations.
 But what is the "right" asset allocation?
 Here are a few guidelines.